DaveyJH/ci-portfolio-four/README.md

 - I intend to explore the full capabilities of the project boards available through GitHub; for a free service, they are very impressive and have a wide array of functionality.
-- Now I have a better understanding of django and the relationships available, I would be comfortable diving into more intricate Models and database structures.
+- Now I have a better understanding of Django and the relationships available, I would be comfortable diving into more intricate Models and database structures.
 This would allow me to create more accurate and detailed ERDs from the start.
-- Finding the astounding number of predefined classes within django and its related packages has made me realise that a great deal can be achieved through a fairly small amount of Python code.
+- Finding the astounding number of predefined classes within Django and its related packages has made me realise that a great deal can be achieved through a fairly small amount of Python code.
 The OOP pillars feature heavily throughout the framework and my time working with this project, and the